KWARC/jobad/doc/md/api/JOBAD/JOBADInstance/event/index.md

 * `module.deactivate($module)` The module $module was deactivated.

 * `instance.enable` This JOBADInstance was enabled.
+* `instance.beforeEnable` Before this JOBADInstance is enabled.
+(It is still disabled)
 * `instance.disable` This JOBADInstance was disabled.
+* `instance.beforeDisable` Before this JOBADInstance is disabled.
+(It is still enabled)
+* `instance.focus` This JOBADInstance is focused.
+* `instance.unfocus` This JOBADInstance is unfocused.

 * `module.load($module, $options)` The module $module was loaded successfully.
 * `module.fail($module, $reason)` The module $module has failed to load.